msyk/FMDataAPI/README.md

 - 2018-02-18: [Ver.6] Bug fix of creating record with no default value.
 - 2018-03-25: [Ver.7] getSessionToken method is added.
 OAuth handling is implemented but not well debugged.
 - 2018-05-09: The Version 7 is the last version which supports FileMaker 16 based Data API.
+- 2018-05-13: [Ver.8] Update for FileMaker 17.
+FileMaker Data API v1 is supported from this version.
+   The preview version of FileMaker Data API is not supported anymore.